MicrosoftDocs/Viva/Viva/engage/overview-native-mode.md

 - No external groups or network-level guests, but external networks are supported in the [US Geo](../manage-security-and-compliance/security-and-compliance.md).
 - All files uploaded to groups will be stored in SharePoint.
 - Files can't be uploaded to Viva Engage private messages.
-- Verified and Network network admins are required to have either Global admin privileges or Group admin privileges from Microsoft 365 in order to administer changes to groups in which they aren't a group owner.
+- Engage admins (Yammer administrators) are required to have either Global admin privileges or Group admin privileges from Microsoft 365 in order to administer changes to groups in which they aren't a group owner.

 ### Non-Native (not connected)